-ASPPB Member Board- A "board" (as defined below) that is a member of the Association of State and Provincial Psychology Boards (ASPPB); Members of ASPPB include 55 jurisdictions in the United States (All 50 states, the District of Columbia, Virgin Islands, Puerto Rico, Guam and the Northern Mariana Islands) and the 10 jurisdictions in Canada.
+ASPPB Member Board- A "board" (as defined below) that is a member of the Association of State and Provincial Psychology Boards (ASPPB); Members of ASPPB include 55 jurisdictions in the United States (All 50 states, the District of Columbia, Virgin Islands, Puerto Rico, Guam and the Northern Mariana Islands) and the 10 provinces and Northwest Territories in Canada.

-Bank (CB)-The ASPPB Credentials Bank: A Verification and Storage Program
+Bank (CB)-The ASPPB Credentials Bank: A Verification and Storage Program.